• Skip to main content

 Current Evidence

-• Improved wrist motion
+• Improved motion

 • Good patient satisfaction

-• Long-term outcomes are still under evaluation.
+• Long-term outcomes still under evaluation

 Practical Recommendations